A Python reference implementation of the CF data model

 - create new field constructs in memory,

-- write field constructs to netCDF datasets on disk,
+- write and append field constructs to netCDF datasets on disk,

-- read netCDF and CDL datasets containing hierarchical groups,
+- read, write, and create datasets containing hierarchical groups,

 - inspect field constructs,